 - Lower interest rate than the average which you currently pay

-- Lower monthly payment which is affordable to you given your current monthly income and spending
+- Lower monthly payment is affordable to you given your current monthly income and spending

 - Credit life insurance on the loan which is designed to repay it in case you pass away, become disabled and this prevents you from earning an income or you are unable to earn sufficient income for a valid reason

-- Fees and other charges associated with the granting of the debt consolidation loan which are affordable and do not offset the reduction in the interest rate
+- Fees and other charges associated with the granting of the debt consolidation loan are affordable and does not offset the reduction in the interest rate